Nordia Witter

-Nordia Coco Witter, also known as Coco, is a Jamaican singer and songwriter.
-She is known for popular songs in the Reggae style of music including "Be Alone Tonight" and "I'm a Player in the Band."
+Nordia Witter, is a Jamaican singer and songwriter.
+She is known for popular songs in the reggae style of music including "Be Alone Tonight" and "I'm a Player in the Band.".
 She has been featured in Rolling Stone.

 Early life

-Nordia "Coco" Witter is from Kingston, Jamaica.
-She has been honing her pop-infused, EDM Reggae and Dancehall sound and started by singing in her high school choir.
-During her teen years and early 20s, Nordia's extensive travels between the Caribbean Islands, Miami, New York City, Los Angeles and throughout Europe would see her begin to incorporate her global perspective into her lyrics, performance and vocal styling.
+Nordia Witter is from Kingston, Jamaica.
+She has been honing her pop-infused, EDM, reggae and dancehall sound and started by singing in her high school choir.
+During her teen years and early 20s, Nordia's extensive travels between the Caribbean islands, Miami, New York City, Los Angeles and throughout Europe would see her begin to incorporate her global perspective into her lyrics, performance and vocal styling.
 Her 2004 hit single "Be Alone Tonight" garnered reputable industry acclaim.

-Nordia also has a background in acting and modeling.
-In 2000–2002, she was featured in the Jamaican films Cess Silvera's "Shottas" and Rick Elgood's "One Love," as well as the Shaggy and Ali G video "Me Julie" and "Darnell Jones."
+Witter has a background in acting and modeling.
+In 2000–2002, she was featured in the Jamaican films Cess Silvera's "Shottas" and Rick Elgood's "One Love," as well as the Shaggy and Ali G video "Me Julie" and "Darnell Jones".
 While attending the Edna Manley College of Visual and Performing Arts in Kingston, she worked as a commercial/glamour model and garnered several awards, including first place Ms. Venus and second place Ms. Surrey.
-She was placed in the body building competition for Best Legs, and won the Ms. Jamaica Bikini Title as well as many more.
+She was placed in the bodybuilding competition for Best Legs, and won the Ms. Jamaica Bikini title as well as many more.